frederikheld/pot-pourri/README.md

 ## Devices

 You will find the devices that provide the `datastore` with data in the [separate repository](https://github.com/frederikheld/pot-pourri-devices.git).

+## What does this name mean?

+The name is a pun on many levels.

+Firstly, a _potpourri_ is defined as

+> a mixture of dried, naturally fragrant plant materials, used to provide a gentle natural scent (source: [Wikipedia](https://en.wikipedia.org/wiki/Potpourri))

+which your plants will hopefully never become if you use _Pot Pourri_.

+It also refers to the colorful mixture of connected devices that can be used to collect data and act based on it.

+And finally, the name is a composition of _Pot_ from "potted plants" and _Pourri_ form "the thing that pours water into the pots".

+I really hope you're into puns.

 ## Useful links